-To set up a direct debit, you complete a direct debit authority with the company (known as a direct debit initiator), which allows the company to take payments from your account.
+To set up a direct debit, you complete a direct debit authority form from the company (which is then called a direct debit initiator).
 The company will tell your bank you have given it authority to pay your bill by direct debit.
+It must give you at least 10 days’ notice before debiting the first payment.

 You should be wary of any business that asks you to sign a blank direct debit form or more than one such form.
 If you do this, the business can submit a new direct debit authority after you have cancelled your existing one.